nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 [tag sequences]
 INDEX-01:ATCACG
-INDEX-02:CGATGT
-INDEX-03:TTAGGC
-INDEX-04:TGACCA

 [tag map]
 1_S1:INDEX-01

-2_S2:INDEX-02
-3_S3:INDEX-03
-4_S4:INDEX-04
+[names]
+1_Cylindrophis_ruffus_FMNH_258674

 ```
-The adapter section identifies the universal adapter sequences, the tag sequences are the unique barcodes for each sample; the tag map is used to name output files.
+The different sections of the configuration file are (1) the adapter section which identifies the universal adapter sequences (in our case these are i5 and i7 Illumina TruSeq adapters), (2) the tag sequences are the unique barcodes for each sample, (3) the tag map is used to name output files, and (4) the name of the sample that we want to be used in downstream analyses.

 </details>